commitdev/zero-frontend-react/README.md

 ### Backend Repo

-The corresponding frontend for this app is [zero-deployable-backend].
+The corresponding backend for this app is [zero-deployable-backend].

 ## Other links